The spliff pops and fizzles, thick smoke acrid in her throat. Alice crashes down on the grass and can’t stand up. Legs like a newborn foal.

 When they get to Lost Beach, he shyly recites a poem he’s written.
 He tries to write, alone in his house, but doesn’t normally have anyone to share it with.
+When he looks up, Alice is beaming at him.
 It’s a good poem.
-Alice feels honoured.

-They are a bit enamoured of each other, but it doesn’t go any further.
 On her last day he makes lunch and a passing vendor brings ice cream to the door.
-Then they say goodbye.
+Then they hug each other, and say goodbye.

 It’s a mellow Sunday afternoon at the airport.
 To her surprise the staff are friendly, and in the departure lounge the young man next to her asks if she’s been visiting family.
 He lives in Seaford Town where there are many white Jamaicans of German heritage.

 “No, just travelling around.”
 She smiles.
 She’s never felt so calm and strong.
 It’s as if she’s stepped through an invisible door, from wide-eyed tourist to welcome traveller.

 The young man shows her photos of Seaford Town on his phone.
 It’s lush and green with mountains and palm trees.
 He’s a chatty guy, but his face is sad.
 He’s never been abroad before.

 “Where are you going in the UK?” she asks.